20 Best Day Trips from Milwaukee, Wisconsin

 If you love extreme sports, you can go zip-lining in winter and be awe-struck by the snowy landscape.
 In summer, go kayaking on the lake or try cross-country skiing or walking in snowshoes during winter.
 I also highly recommend taking a walk on the Geneva Lake Shore Path.

 Lake Geneva has something for everyone, so don’t miss it off your itinerary when it comes to things to do near Milwaukee.

 Distance from Milwaukee: 55 minutes, 55 miles

-Another of the places around Milwaukee to visit is Kohler, just 55 miles from Milwaukee.
+Another of the best road trips from Milwaukee is Kohler, just 55 miles away.
 It is interesting as the village was built to house the workers of the factory of the same name.

 Although there are many instances of such communities in the UK, there are few in the US.